|

 was going home.
 He rode on my wife's lap and didn't cry or whine.

-and is a great resource.
-Don't assume that your vet knows everything about
+is a great resource.
+Don't assume that your vet knows everything about your

-your dog.
-Scientific knowledge is one thing but a good breeder has a lot of
+dog.
+Scientific knowledge is one thing but a good breeder has a lot of practical

 If you require an independent opinion, email me at (oskarvinnie6@aol.com) I